 Where an entitlement is calculated on the basis of the size of a Member’s electorate, only the land area of the electorate is included in the calculation, unless the Remuneration Tribunal determines otherwise.2

 The entitlements of Senators and Members attract close media attention and, from time to time, criticism that they are overly generous and open to abuse.
 Entitlements use is frequently the subject of applications under the Freedom of Information Act 1982 received by the Department of Finance (Finance).

 The fact that there is some room for interpretation of the entitlements framework applicable to Federal parliamentarians means that it is important to take extra care to avoid creating grounds for criticism which, even if ill-founded, can damage a Senator or Member’s reputation.

 Each Senator and Member is individually accountable for his or her use of entitlements as they are required to certify that use was within entitlement.
 The precise form of the certification required depends on the nature of the entitlement, but generally it includes certifying that the entitlement has been used for Parliamentary or electorate purposes.
 The certification process is an integral part of the accountability framework that, among other things, serves to protect Senators and Members from unwarranted criticism regarding their use of entitlements.

 In administering the various entitlements, Ministerial and Parliamentary Services frequently relies on the certification of the relevant Senator or Member that their use is within entitlement, as it is often not possible or desirable for Departmental officers to make the sort of independent inquiries that would be needed to make an objective assessment.
-This reliance on the certifications provided by Senators and Members was recognised in a report published by the Australian National Audit Office in December 2004, ‘Administration of Staff Employed Under the Members of Parliament (Staff) Act 1984’:
+This reliance on the certifications provided by Senators and Members has been recognised in reports published by the Australian National Audit Office, in December 2004, ‘Administration of Staff Employed Under the Members of Parliament (Staff) Act 1984’, and in June 2015: